Rogers, Start.ca leave Ontario resident with terrible temporary internet line for months

 Most notably, cable burial in Ontario must take place between April and November when the ground is thawed.
 Lamothe had contacted Start.ca in October 2023 and was confirmed to be on Rogers’ cable burial list.
 Given the timing, it’s possible Lamothe’s cable wasn’t able to be installed before the end of the burial period.

 “In this case, the burial was done in mid-April by our contactor once all permits and locates secured, all the required permissions were obtained, and the weather permitted,” Cam Gordon, director of media relations at Rogers, told MobileSyrup.
 “There was a technical issue with the line when it was buried, so a new temporary line was briefly installed.
-The burial team was alerted and the permanent line was fixed on April 24th.
-All service requests equally, for our customers and wholesale partners.”
+The burial team was alerted and the permanent line was fixed on April 24th.”

+Rogers told MobileSyrup that it manages “all service requests equally, for our customers and wholesale partners.”

 While those details may explain why Lamothe’s cable wasn’t buried until April 2024, it remains unclear why a permanent cable wasn’t installed between July and October 2023, nor does it account for the permanent installation not being connected.